ethereum/consensus-specs/specs/core/0_beacon-chain.md

 Verify that `len(block.body.deposits) <= MAX_DEPOSITS`.

-[TODO: add logic to ensure that deposits from 1.0 chain are processed in order:]
+[TODO: add logic to ensure that deposits from 1.0 chain are processed in order]

 For each `deposit` in `block.body.deposits`: